-- (a) "Salary" for the purpose of this clause means the practitioner's annual base salary at the end of the financial year in question, as prescribed in this Agreement and any Head of Department allowance. - (b) "Nett earnings" for the purpose of this clause means the total amount received (exclusive of GST) by the practitioner from private practice within the hospital after the practitioner deducts an allowance of 171⁄2% of private practice receipts for administration costs (exclusive of GST) and the proportion of the practitioner's total medical defence premium (exclusive of GST) relating to private practice within the hospital for the financial year in question.
-To avoid doubt the medical defence premium which may be deducted is the amount which the practitioner pays or would have paid if the practitioners private practice was undertaken exclusively within the hospital - (4) Distribution of Nett Earnings after Deduction of Facility Charges - (a) A practitioner under Arrangement B may, after the deduction of facility charges, retain from nett earnings from private practice within the hospital up to an amount equal to 25% of the practitioner's salary. - (b) In the case of practitioners, who are not Pathologists, or Nuclear Physicians, fees received from private practice within the hospital, in excess of the amount authorised under paragraph (a), shall be distributed as follows:

-- (i) 50% to an approved special purpose account for hospital / departmental purposes; (exclusive of GST) - (ii) the remainder to be retained by the practitioner. - (c) In the case of Pathologists and Nuclear Physicians, fees received from private practice within the hospital, in excess of the amount authorised under paragraph (a), shall be distributed as follows: - (i) 65% to an approved special purpose account for hospital / departmental purposes (exclusive of GST); and, - (ii) the remainder equally among the Pathologists and Nuclear Physicians. - (d) Notwithstanding paragraph (c) the Employer may, by agreement with the Pathologists or Nuclear Physicians, make other arrangements for the distribution of funds received from private practice in excess of the amount authorised under paragraph (a). - (e) The distribution of funds to an approved Special Purpose Account under paragraphs (b), (c) or (d) and the GST applicable shall be made on receipt of a Tax Invoice from the hospital. - (5) Statement of Earnings to be Provided - (a) The practitioner shall provide to the hospital by 30 September each year a statement for the year to 30 June prepared and certified by a Certified Practising Accountant or Chartered Accountant in the following form together with cheques for the amounts to be paid to the hospital and into the approved special purpose account respectively:
+- (c) account for private practice billings as prescribed hereunder. - (3) Definitions - (a) "Salary" for the purpose of this clause means the practitioner's annual base salary at the end of the financial year in question, as prescribed in this Agreement and any Head of Department allowance. - (b) "Nett earnings" for the purpose of this clause means the total amount received (exclusive of GST) by the practitioner from private practice within the hospital after the practitioner deducts an allowance of 171⁄2% of private practice receipts for administration costs (exclusive of GST) and the proportion of the practitioner's total medical defence premium (exclusive of GST) relating to private practice within the hospital for the financial year in question.
+To avoid doubt the medical defence premium which may be deducted is the amount which the practitioner pays or would have paid if the practitioner's private practice was undertaken exclusively within the hospital - (4) Distribution of Nett Earnings after Deduction of Facility Charges - (a) A practitioner under Arrangement B may, after the deduction of facility charges, retain from nett earnings from private practice within the hospital up to an amount equal to 25% of the practitioner's salary. - (b) In the case of practitioners, who are not Pathologists, or Nuclear Physicians, fees received from private practice within the hospital, in excess of the amount authorised under paragraph (a), shall be distributed as follows: - (i) 50% to an approved special purpose account established for hospital / departmental purposes; (exclusive of GST) - (ii) the remainder to be retained by the practitioner. - (c) In the case of Pathologists and Nuclear Physicians, fees received from private practice within the hospital, in excess of the amount authorised under paragraph (a), shall be distributed as follows: - (i) 65% to an approved special purpose account for hospital / departmental purposes (exclusive of GST); and, - (ii) the remainder equally among the Pathologists and Nuclear Physicians. - (d) Notwithstanding paragraph (c) the Employer may, by agreement with the Pathologists or Nuclear Physicians, make other arrangements for the distribution of funds received from private practice in excess of the amount authorised under paragraph (a). - (e) The distribution of funds to an approved special purpose account for hospital / departmental purposes under paragraphs (b), (c) or (d) and the GST applicable shall be made on receipt of a Tax Invoice from the hospital. - (5) Statement of Earnings to be Provided

-(i) Total amount of accounts (exclusive of GST) rendered during the year \$ (ii) Total Total amount of accounts (exclusive of GST) collected (iii) Less: (A) 17 1 / 2 % (exclusive of GST) for administration and collection costs \$ (B) Medical defence premium (exclusive of GST) for the year in question \$ (iv) NET Γ amount for distribution in the following order: \$ (A) To the hospital - payment (exclusive of GST) for the use of hospital facilities \$ (B) Retained by the practitioner being up to an amount equal to 16% or 25% of the practitioner's salary as the case requires \$ (C) To approved Special Purpose Account (exclusive of GST) for hospital / departmental purposes \$
+- (a) The practitioner shall provide to the hospital by 30 September each year a statement for the year to 30 June together with cheques for the amounts to be paid to the hospital and into the approved special purpose account respectively: - (i) Total amount of accounts (exclusive of GST) rendered during the year - (ii) Less adjustments and write backs - (iii) Less value of outstanding patient accounts as at 30 June XX - (iv) Subtotal amount of accounts (exclusive of GST) collected - (v) Less: - (A) 171/2% (exclusive of GST) for administration and collection costs - (B) Medical defence premium (exclusive of GST) for the year in question - (vi) Nett amount for distribution in the following order: - (A) To the hospital payment (exclusive of GST) for the use of hospital facilities - (B) Retained by the practitioner being up to an amount equal to 16% or 25% of the practitioner's salary as the case requires - (C) To approved Special Purpose Account (exclusive of GST) for hospital / departmental purposes - (D) To the practitioner (exclusive of GST) - (b) The statement shall include the following certification at the end of the statement: